Making a small wooden display case (or French cheese safe) is easy by following my detailed instructions.

 The finished result

-It’s the perfect cabinet to display any cups and bowls are sweet vintage decor items.
+It’s the perfect wooden cabinet to display any cups and bowls are sweet vintage decor items.

 What do you think?
 Do you think this is something that you can build yourself?
 Let me know in the comments below!